Skip to content

 Q: What is the difference between Resources and RAG (Retrieval-Augmented Generation)?

 A: RAG (Retrieval-Augmented Generation) is a technique for searching external documents and adding them to the AI’s context.
 Resources can be used as one mechanism for implementing RAG, but Resources are not limited to RAG.
-Resources can provide any read-only data — files, databases, API results, and so on.
+In MCP, Resources can provide context data such as file contents, database records, and API responses.[1]

 Q: Can a single MCP server provide all three types — Tools, Resources, and Prompts?